 That’s how you format each entry of a resume reference list.
 Include as much of it as you can, and don’t add more than these items, unless requested.
 How many references on resumes?
 Don’t worry, we’ll get to that in just a moment.

 Definitely.
 Avoid the ubiquitous “Resume references available upon request” statement of the past.
-If you’re going to create a resume references section, use a dedicated resume references page, which you can add as the last page of your resume.
+If you’re going to create a resume references section, use a dedicated resume references page, which you can add as the last page of your application.

 No. Putting "references available upon request" at the end of your resume is one of the big resume mistakes.
-Not only are you preserving your resume’s valuable real estate for more important sections, but they know that your references are available upon request.
+Not only are you wasting your resume’s valuable real estate, but they know that your references are available upon request.

-Even if you’ve concluded that you will be sending references with your resume, hold off for now.
+Even if you’ve concluded that you will be listing references on a resume, hold off for now.
 In the earliest stages of the hiring process, there isn’t a need to provide your chosen references for job applications just yet.
 Plus, you’ll be able to tailor your resume references sheet to the hiring manager’s and company’s needs as you learn more about them during the initial phases of the hiring process and interviews.

 Pro Tip: When writing your list of references, make sure to keep them consistent.
 Locate and include the same info for each (e.g., phone number), and don’t include an entry otherwise.